Theo-Steiner/talk-svebcomponents/slides.md

 <!--
 An ultimate guide to building web components would not be complete, without giving a primer about what `web components` even are.
-The name "Web components" actually is an umbrella term for a collection of APIs, that allow us to build Components, that is,  a reusable piece of UI, using native browser features.
+[click] The name "Web components" actually is an umbrella term for a collection of APIs, that allow us to build Components, that is,  a reusable piece of UI, using native browser features.
 While we are normally confined to using only html elements browsers provide, custom elements allow us to extend the html with elements we can implement ourselves.
 These custom elements are implemented as classes that extend a base `HTMLElement` class and are notified about their state in the DOM via lifecycle methods.